 Prior Authorization

 All services under the ADHC Waiver must be prior authorized.
 Prior authorization (PA) is the process to approve specific services for a Medicaid beneficiary by an enrolled Medicaid provider prior to service delivery and reimbursement.
-The purpose of PA is to validate the service requested as medically necessary and that it meets criteria for reimbursement.
 PA does not guarantee payment for the service as payment is contingent upon the passing of all edits contained within the claims payment process, the beneficiary’s continued Medicaid eligibility, the provider’s continued Medicaid eligibility, and the ongoing medical necessity for the service.

-The PA is performed by the Medicaid data contractor and is specific to a beneficiary, provider, service code, established quantity of units, and for specific dates of service.
+The PA is performed by the data contractor and is specific to a beneficiary, provider, service code, established quantity of units, and for specific dates of service.

 The PA revolves around the POC document, which means that only the service codes and units specified in the approved POC will be prior authorized.
 Services provided without a current PA are not eligible for reimbursement.
 There will be no exceptions made for reimbursement of services performed without a current PA.

-The ADHC provider is responsible for the following activities:

-Developing an Individual Service Plan (ISP) in accordance with the approved POC and as stipulated in the ADHC licensing regulations and Medicaid certification rules (LAC 50.
+The ADHC provider is responsible for developing an Individualized Service Plan (ISP) in accordance with the approved POC and as stipulated in the ADHC licensing regulations and Medicaid certification rules (LAC 50.
 XXI.2303.
-A.);
+A.).

+The ADHC Waiver providers are responsible for the following activities:

 Checking PAs to verify that they match the approved services in the beneficiary’s POC and any mistakes must be immediately corrected;

-Verifying that services were documented as evidenced by time entries, attendance records, progress notes and progress summaries and are within the approved service limits as identified in the beneficiary’s POC prior to billing for the service;
+Verifying that services were documented as specified in Section 9.6 – Record Keeping and are within the approved service limits as identified in the beneficiary’s POC prior to billing for the service;

 Verifying that services were delivered according to the beneficiary’s approved POC prior to billing for the service;

-Proper use of the Electronic Visit Verification (EVV) system;
+Proper use of the Electronic Visit Verification (EVV) system (if applicable);

 Inputting the correct date(s) of service, authorization numbers, provider number, and beneficiary number in the billing system;